Get the Lead Out: Explore the Effects of pH on Lead Testing.

 Materials and Equipment

-- Lead Inspector Test Kit, "24 Test Pack"; available online from www.leadinspector.com.
-One kit will probably be sufficient, but you should order two kits if you want to pursue experiments suggested in the Variations section.
+- Lead Inspector Test Kit, "8 Test Pack"; available online from Amazon.com.
+Three kits are needed to do this experiment as outlined in the Procedure.
+Additional kits are needed if you want to pursue experiments suggested in the Variations section.

 - Lead sinkers, about 6 grams (g) each (18).
 Use identical, new sinkers.
 Sinkers can be purchased at any sporting goods store.